 - Personality factors

 - Modifying attitudes and beliefs that create or contribute to anxiety

 - Understanding one’s personal vulnerability to anxiety in order to prevent or prepare for relapses.

 While it may vary widely from person to person, you will decide how long treatment lasts.
 By the end of treatment, one should have made progress towards their goals, as well as have a clear understanding of what they need to do to continue their recovery process.

 4) How does medication fit into a treatment plan?

-On the positive side, medication is very helpful for some people whose anxiety is very chronically severe, and often necessary if depression is part of the clinical picture.
+On the positive side, medication is very helpful for some people whose anxiety is very chronically severe, and often helpful if depression is part of the clinical picture.
 Sometimes people must try different medications before they find what works best for them, with the least side effects.
-There are quite a few choices now, so the odds are good that one can find something that works for them.
+There are quite a few choices now, so the odds are good that one can find the medication that works for them.